 Just because something contains the word “veggie” in the name doesn’t mean it’s healthy.
 Veggie Chips are often extraordinarily high in fat and sodium and, honestly, not much better for you than potato chips.

 Eat this instead: When snacking, eat your veggies raw — and dip them in hummus if you want to add flavor.
-If you’re a traditionalist, this classic hummus recipe will suit you; however, if you want more zip, try this avocado, black bean, or white bean and roasted red pepper hummus.
-If you don’t like hummus or want even more variety, this skinny buffalo chicken dip tastes even better on celery, carrots, endive, bell pepper strips, or radishes than it does on crackers or chips.
+If you’re a traditionalist, this classic hummus recipe will suit you; however, if you want more zip, try avocado, black bean, or white bean and roasted red pepper hummus.
+If you don’t like hummus or want even more variety, try skinny buffalo chicken dip, it tastes even better on celery, carrots, endive, bell pepper strips, or radishes than it does on crackers or chips.

 What’s the problem with tea today?
 It’s mainly not tea!
 Most mass-produced bottled teas add preservatives, and designer drinks like chai lattes pump the sugar and additive content through the roof.

 Drink this instead: Try Tejava (which is all-natural and just contains brewed tea), stick to unsweetened teas from your local coffee shop, or brew your own.
 Learn how to create your own chai tea latte at home.

 For starters, unless you suffer from celiac disease or are truly intolerant or sensitive to gluten, there’s no true need to shift to gluten-free products.
 Second, snacks are snacks, and gluten-free packaged snacks don’t necessarily offer more nutritious benefits than wheat-containing snacks.
 Keep in mind that most alternative flours used to make gluten-free foods often contain just as many carbs as wheat, often don’t offer more vitamins, minerals, or fiber, and are more highly processed.